Portland and Pets

 Teachers and school officials say that a canine visitor can help the children’s learning.
 The Multnomah County Library’s reading-to-dogs program is a hit; kids often sign up weeks ahead of time.
 Several other schools have brought in dogs over the years, too.
 At Gilbert Heights Elementary School in Southeast Portland, Jasper, a yellow Labrador retriever, has visited the library every other Tuesday for the past six years.
 Librarian John Wolfgang lets teachers choose which kids can read to Jasper.

-The French-American School in Cedar Hills started bringing in a new teaching tool: Olive, a young retriever-mix, patiently sits while the kids read to her.
-To view a video of Olive with her readers, click here.
+The French-American School in Cedar Hills started bringing in a new teaching tool: Olive, a young retriever mix, patiently sits while the kids read to her.
+Having the dog there motivates the students, their teacher says.

 If you think your dog might make a good reading partner for schoolchildren, contact one of these groups: